 D10.
 Although tables D1-D4 provide useful statistics on the numbers of workers in specified dose bands, they do not provide information on internal and external exposure for individual workers.
 For instance, it was not possible to determine from these tables whether the single worker who was recorded with a committed dose from internal exposure in the 150-200 mSv range (table D2) was one of the thirteen workers with a total effective dose in the same range, or one of the six workers with a total effective dose in the same range, or one of the six workers with a total effective dose in the "over 250 mSv" range (table D3).
 However, the Japanese authorities separately provided data to the Committee in spreadsheet form on the individual monthly and cumulative doses from internal and external exposures reported for 21,776 TEPCO and contractors' workers up to April 2012.
 Tables D5, D6 and D7 show reported cumulative effective doses up to April 2012 for the 20 workers with the highest effective doses, highest committed effective doses from internal exposure and highest effective dose was 679 mSv, for the TEPCO worker who also had the highest reported committed effective dose due to internal exposure (590 mSv).
-The highest reported effective dose from this approach as 199 mSv, for a contractors' worker who had a reported total effective dose (from internal exposure was 199 mSv, for 238 mSv.
+The highest reported effective dose from external exposure (590 mSv).
+The highest reported total effective dose (from internal exposure was 199 mSv, for a contractors' worker who had a reported total effective dose (from internal and external exposure) of 238 mSv.